NeoMeirer/neomeirer.github.io/_hidden_posts/sports/2023-12-14-MorningRun.md

 author: "Jonas"
 ---

 Aww yes, that's my favorite.
 I love starting the day with a good long run.
-There's something magical about starting the day like that.
-And trust me, when you hit lunch break, with a big workout and some productive work already done - *and it's only 12am, what?!*- you'll feel amazing!
+There's something magical about waking up early, jumping into your running shoes and feeling the fresh air outside.
+And trust me, when you hit lunch break, with a big workout and some productive work already done - *it's really only 12am?!*- you'll feel amazing!

 This workout needs a bit of time, so I usually do it on the homeoffice days, which is twice a week.